Luanda Angola Travel Guide

 Kissama National Park engages in wildlife reintroduction and conservation for species like the Angolan Giant Sable Antelope.
 Visiting through authorized tour operators supports this work.

-Luanda faces challenges with waste management; recycling infrastructure is limited.
+Luanda faces challenges with waste management; recycling limited infrastructure.
 Minimize your waste by using a reusable water bottle (with bottled water) and a reusable shopping bag.
 Dispose of all waste in designated bins.

 Water scarcity and access continue as issues in Angola.
 Be mindful of water usage; take shorter showers and turn off taps when not in use, notably outside luxury hotels where water resources might be more strained.